 - Our most popular one has you attend once a month for 4 1/2 days (Wednesday – Sunday ending at 1pm ) allowing you to complete the course in 5 months.
 Each day we start at 8am and end at 7pm.
 This 5 month class is offered in the Fall and Spring each year

-- The other is our 5 week accelerated class offered twice in the summer usually during the months of July and August.
+- The other is our 5 week accelerated class offered once in the summer usually starting in the month of June and finishing up in July.
 The class days are Wednesday through Sunday.
 Each class day starts at 8am and ends at 7pm except Sunday when lectures end at 1pm.
 There is additional hands-on homework on Sunday afternoons and Tuesday mornings

 Other Information to Consider When Choosing a Schedule